 What is a healthcare learning management system?

-A healthcare LMS or learning platform is a software solution tailored toward healthcare organizations’ training programs and talent development.
-Leveraging AI and other functionalities like automations and integrations, healthcare learning platforms support healthcare professionals throughout their learning journeys, including their compliance completion requirements. |
+A healthcare LMS (or hospital LMS) is a software solution designed specifically for healthcare organizations’ training programs and talent development.
+Leveraging AI and other functionalities like automations and integrations, healthcare learning platforms support healthcare professionals throughout their learning journeys, including their compliance completion requirements.

 In other words, healthcare learning solutions are digital tools used by hospitals, clinics, health tech companies, healthcare providers, and medical practices to train their people on guidelines, procedures, best practices, compliance management, sales training, and more.